Managing the Matrix: Performance Management in Matrix Organizations

 For many matrix organizations, finding the right performance management software can be difficult.
 An ideal performance management solution should (i) have the ability for continuous, 360 feedback, (ii) allow for clear goal management, and (iii) be open access so all parties have their performance information.

-If you are part of a matrix organization, make sure to check out Pavestep's solution.
+If you are part of a matrix organization, make sure to check out Pavestep's performance management solution.
 We are perfectly designed for matrix/agile teams.
 Book a demo with us today!